virtual-labs/exp-counter-verilog-iiith/experiment/assignment.md

 1. Design a down counter using Verilog

-2. DEsign a Ripple counter using verilog
+2. Design a Ripple counter using verilog

 3. Design a 4-bit up and down counter using Verilog.